jadedm/crux_apps_script/README.md

 ### Error Handling

-Non-200 responses are logged and skipped (line 100-108).
+Non-200 responses are logged and skipped.
 Failed URLs won't stop execution but will be missing from the output.
 Check Apps Script logs to identify failures.

 ### Execution Flag Workaround

-The global `executionFlag` (line 2) prevents duplicate execution within the same run, working around a known Apps Script timing bug where triggers sometimes fire twice.
+The global `executionFlag` prevents duplicate execution within the same run, working around a known Apps Script timing bug where triggers sometimes fire twice.

-## Known Issues

-1. **Error handling pattern** (lines 68, 119, 226, 298, 328): Uses `throw new Error(error.stack)` which can create malformed error messages
-2. **Typo** (line 320): "reponses" should be "responses"
-3. **Sheet lookup** (lines 244-254): Could use `getSheetByName()` instead of looping through all sheets
-4. **No retry logic**: Transient API failures result in missing data
-5. **No input validation**: Malformed URLs will fail silently

 ## Output Schema